Mental Health First Aid Courses

 It is important to remember that our courses do not teach people to be therapists or counsellors, and do not teach people how to diagnose mental health conditions.
 Instead, your role is to act as a point of contact and reassurance for a young person who may be experiencing a mental health issue or emotional distress and offer initial support, then signpost them to the relevant professional services.
 Maintaining appropriate boundaries is a key part of successfully providing mental health first aid and keeping yourself safe and well.

-Our course is 16 hours of face to face learning, delivered by experienced psychotherapists, consultants, and wellness coaches, over two days
+Our courses are both 16 hours of face to face learning, delivered by an experienced clinician, over two days.

-Attendees will be awarded a 16-hour CPD Mental Health First Aid Certificate on completion of all modules and this is valid for 12 months with our organisation
+Attendees will be awarded a 16-hour CPD Mental Health First Aid Certificate on completion of all modules.

 What you will learn: